Emergency Preparedness and Civil Protection (UniCert, CertHE)

 The initial programme, the University Certificate, worth 40 Level 4 credits, explores the existing legislative and non-legislative drivers that support the delivery of civil protection duties in the UK.
-Students will consider the Civil Contingencies Act 2004, the Pollock report and also JESIP joint doctrine.
+Students will consider the Civil Contingencies Act 2004, the Pollock report and also the Joint Emergency Services Interoperability Programme (JESIP) joint doctrine.

-The following modules allowing students to achieve a Certificate in Higher Education explore the anticipation and assessment of risk, prevention and preparation for emergencies and also the response and recovery.
-Consideration is given to horizon scanning methodology around diverse risks and threats, governance across multi agency partnerships and the UK concept of operations and Globalisation.
+The modules studied allow students to achieve a Certificate in Higher Education by exploring the anticipation and assessment of risk, civil protection in the United Kingdom, prevention and preparation for emergencies and also the response to and recovery from civil emergencies.
+Consideration is given to horizon scanning methodology around diverse risks and threats, governance across multi agency partnerships and the UK concept of operations and globalisation.

 Assessment methods that are both formative and summative are varied, contemporary and, wherever possible link to professional practice.
 Reading lists are utilised in correlation to online access and databases within the UWTSD VLE and libraries.
 In addition to given reading lists, module leads will direct students to appropriate texts and references so that each module lead has freedom and fluidity in their recommended reading.

 Formative assessment is used extensively throughout the programmes to prepare and rehearse students for the summative assessment; this is achieved via practical exercises undertaken online and/or discussed in scheduled sessions, e.g. case studies, practical work and presentations by learners.
 Each module is assessed summatively through individual assessment tasks that provide feedback on a learner’s performance for the module but includes feed-forward guidance to support learners in subsequent modules/learning.